 Whether it’s your name on the travel documents or you’re a travel manager, planning business travel thoroughly is important.
-Your first step should always be to familiarize yourself with your company’s corporate travel policy.
+Your first step should always be to familiarise yourself with your company’s corporate travel policy.
 You’re making travel arrangements for a business trip, not planning a personal or a short break, so being compliant with your company policy is essential.

 Don’t forget the small details.
-Does the airplane have Wi-Fi so you can work on the move?
+Does the aeroplane have Wi-Fi so you can work on the move?
 Would leaving a day earlier allow you to arrive at your first meeting better rested and prepared?
 At this stage, the more carefully you prepare, the more confident and relaxed you’ll be when you depart.

 Select your accommodation